 Why should I have CWPs in my service?

 By employing CWPs you are showing your commitment to the Future in Mind and Five Year Forward View papers that underpin the transformation of CAMH services.
 You are also helping to improve your community’s access to Psychological therapies, and helping to ensure that children and young people are seen for emotional wellbeing support as quickly as they would be for appointments around their physical health (parity of esteem).
 CWPs make sure that children and young peoples’ support needs are met in a location of their choosing, and in a way that decisions around their support are made in partnership with children and young people and their families.
 The question is “Why shouldn’t I have CWPs in my service!”

 How do I apply for places?

 Applications are now open!
 If you are not yet part of the collaborative and wish to join to access the CYP IAPT support and transformation as well as the CWP programme, please read our new partner guidance and complete the application form to join.
-If you are already a collaborative member, or are in the process of applying, you can apply for the CWP programme using this form.
-Please return the completed form to Fin Williams, Project Manager at firstname.lastname@example.org Our team will then contact you to guide you through the rest of the process.
+If you are already a collaborative member, or are in the process of applying, you can apply for the CWP programme by contacting our project team or the CWP admin team.
 If you have any questions about joining the collaborative and the CWP programme, please contact our Clinical Lead Jonathan Parker on email@example.com

 - Have a look at the CWP operational guidance for further information on the work of CWPs